 .
 This would be a great spot to grab a book from the Little Free Library

-But heck with that, the smell of barbecue is in the air.
+But the heck with that, the smell of barbecue is in the air.
 Head down the trail by Eli’s Bar-B-Que

 and sniff the smokey goodness to come.
 But you must be patient, despite the beefy-clucky-porky-scented cloud engulfing the smokehouse, they don’t open till 11.